Pekka-ai/week7-groupwork/README.md

 Steps:
 * Create GitHub repository and invite collaborators
 * Set up GitHub repository in Synapse Workspace
-* Set up new branches for all work
+* Set up new branches for everyone's work

+Final result:
+Public repository to be able to use project as a "portfolio"

 ### 4. Design pipeline process
 Objective: Design the ETL pipeline